Introduction |

 2. |

-Lets say youre on
+Let’s say you’re on

 masturbate.
-And right there you have abandoned
+So right there you have abandoned

-purity of heart and fallen into sin. |
+purity of heart and fallen into sin.
+This all occurs because behind every

 Emotional awareness, therefore,